dekaghub/cdk8s-ts/README.md

+Use tags to switch between cdk8s L1 or cdk8s L2 examples.

-## cdk8s TypeScript - cdk8s
+## cdk8s L1 example - TypeScript

-In this example, I used cdk8s Layer 1 APIs i.e. KubeDeployment, KubeService, etc. to define the k8 resources.
+In this example, I used cdk8s Layer 1 APIs i.e. KubeDeployment, KubeService, etc. to define the kubernetes resources.

-I used a deployment here with 2 replica pods to serve the issue app.
+I used a deployment with 2 replica pods here to serve the issue app.
 Since the image is pulled from a private docker repo, the pods use a service account to authenticate.
-I used a k8 secret of type dockerconfig; this isn't safe but also not complicated.
-No hassle of unsealing a vault.
+I used a k8s secret of type dockerconfig to do so; this isn't safe but also not complicated.
+No need to seal/unseal a vault.

 ---